-The Wisconsin Surgical Outcomes Research Program (WiSOR) was formally established in 2011 to address the increasing priority of integrating health services research into the advancement of surgical care.
+The Wisconsin Surgical Outcomes Research Program (WiSOR) was established in 2011 to address the increasing priority of integrating health services research into the advancement of surgical care.
 With an emphasis on outcomes, quality, and cost, health services research is becoming essential to guiding patient care and redefining best practices in academic surgery.

-The mission of WiSOR is to improve the quality, safety, effectiveness and efficiency of surgical care through research and innovation at the University of Wisconsin.
+The mission of WiSOR is to improve the quality, safety, effectiveness, and efficiency of surgical care through research and innovation at the University of Wisconsin.
 WiSOR aims to provide an intellectual home for surgical outcomes research while providing support and resources to facilitate and expedite research.
 WiSOR is also committed to career development and training for the next generation of researchers pursuing health services research in the field of surgery.